rm2013/katacoda-scenarios/hello-cluster/intro.md

-Welcome to your kube cluster  Katacoda Scenario!
+Welcome to your kube cluster  with kube admin Katacoda Scenario!

 In this scenario you'll learn how to bootstrap a Kubernetes cluster using Kubeadm.